Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Related Works

 \section{Related Works}

-In this part, we first briefly overview the related literature on multi-exposed image fusion, which contain two representative categories of methods, \textit{i.e.,} traditional numerical schemes and learning-based networks.
+In this part, we first briefly overview the related literature on multi-exposed image fusion, encompassing two prominent categories of methods: traditional numerical schemes and learning-based networks..
 Then we introduce the development of related architecture search methods.